MicrosoftDocs/win32/desktop-src/DirectShow/directdraw-exclusive-mode.md

 ---
-Description: DirectDraw Exclusive Mode ms.assetid: '3ef4f267-4dc2-421b-ade4-6b1efa364733'
+Description: DirectDraw Exclusive Mode ms.assetid: 3ef4f267-4dc2-421b-ade4-6b1efa364733
-title: DirectDraw Exclusive Mode
+title: DirectDraw Exclusive Mode ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DirectDraw Exclusive Mode

 > [!Note]
 > This topic applies to the VMR-7 only.
 In the VMR-9, you enable exclusive mode by supplying your own exclusive mode allocator-presenter.
-This is relatively straightforward if you use the [**IVMRSurfaceAllocatorNotify9::AllocateSurfaceHelper**](ivmrsurfaceallocatornotify9-allocatesurfacehelper.md) method.
+This is relatively straightforward if you use the [**IVMRSurfaceAllocatorNotify9::AllocateSurfaceHelper**](/windows/win32/Vmr9/nf-vmr9-ivmrsurfaceallocatornotify9-allocatesurfacehelper?branch=master) method.
 The VMR9Allocator sample shows how to implement a custom allocator-presenter.